 4. It is not the right time for me to launch a business.

 As a student you have a schedule that is completely flexible and large blocks of time between classes and on breaks to start a business.
-Campuses have tons of resources you can harness as well, becoming a successful entrepreneur so there really has never been a better time than now.
+Campuses have tons of resources you can harness as well, what is required to be a successful entrepreneur so there really has never been a better time than now.

 5. If I am running a business my grades will fall.